 No severance is provided for termination for cause, because the Company believes employees terminated for cause should not receive additional compensation.
-No severance is provided when an executive accepts or refuses comparable employment because the executive has the opportunity to receive employment income from another party under comparable circumstances.

 In addition, the Company's obligation to continue severance payments stops if the executive does not comply with the Company's Code of Corporate Conduct.
 We consider this cessation provision to be critical to the Company's emphasis on ethical behavior.
-The Company's obligation to continue severance payments also stops if the executive does not comply with non-competition provisions of the ITT Severance Policy or Senior Executive Severance Pay Plan.
+The Company's obligation to continue severance payments also stops if the executive does not comply with non-competition provisions of the Senior Executive Severance Pay Plan.
 These provisions protect the integrity of our businesses and are consistent with typical commercial arrangements.
-Ms. Ramos, Mr. Chicles, Mr. Scalera, Mr. Pagano and Mr. Yeargin are covered under this plan.
+Mr. Chicles, Mr. Scalera and Ms. Gustafsson are covered under this plan.